AlexanderDzhoganov/Skylines-Sapphire/MODULE_REFERENCE.md

 ### 1.5 Sticky properties

 Sometimes you want some component property to "stick".
 Meaning that you want to keep the property at a certain value even if any code changes it after your skin is applied.
 This is very useful for `<zOrder>` where some menu operations may leave your UI components in a badly ordered state.
-In these cases you can use the `sticky` attribute to have to property reset every frame by the framework.
+In these cases you can use the `sticky` attribute to have the property get re-set every frame by the framework.
 Example:

 ```xml